robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding devices
 ^^^^^^^^^^^^^^^^

 Your Cloud ID-compatible devices come pre-installed with a device certificate, but you first need to “bind” the devices to claim these as your own.
-To bind ownership with these devices you need to add the devices to CIRRENT™ Cloud ID by entering the Product Batch ID for the batch of devices into the Cloud ID section in the CIRRENT™ Console.
+To bind ownership with these devices you need to add the devices to CIRRENT™ Cloud ID by entering the Product Batch ID for the batch of devices into the Cloud ID section in the Infineon OSTS Console.

 Binding using a desktop browser
 """""""""""""""""""""""""""""""""
-If you’re using a desktop browser you can bind devices by navigating to **Device Management** and to **Cloud ID**.
+If you’re using a desktop browser you can bind devices by navigating to **CIRRENT™ Cloud ID** and to the **Binding** page.
 The default Cloud ID panel displays the batches of devices you have already onboarded.
 To add a new batch of devices, click on the **Bind an Infineon Product Batch** button.

 .. image:: ../img/pdn-1.png